Profiling presence patterns and segmenting user locations from cell phone data: Evaluation and applications

-The confidence of inference results can be learned from membership via FCM, which is the confidence of belonging to the group.
-The larger the membership, the more confident the results are.
-We show the membership distributions for each cluster in Figure \ref{fig:poss}.
+We learn the uncertainties of the inference results from the membership assignment via FCM.
+The larger the membership, the more certain that the location belongs to a specific group.
+We show the membership distributions for each cluster in Figure~\ref{fig:poss}.
 The x-axis denotes the membership, and the y-axis represents the count of user locations in each membership range.
 Lighter color indicates a more substantial number of user locations.
-The median memberships are 0.56, 0.50 and 0.94 respectively for home, workplace and \textit{third place}.
-We can see that \textit{third place} has the highest confidence due to the small observable presences at these locations.
-The confidence for labeling workplaces is the lowest since people are more active during the daytime, making the inference more difficult.
+The median memberships are 0.56, 0.50, and 0.94, respectively, for the home, workplace, and the {third place}.
+We can see that most places belong to the {third place} with a large membership since the user locations with a small number of presences are very likely to belong to this group.
+The uncertainty for labeling the workplace is the highest since people are more active during the daytime, making the inference more difficult.

-The most significant advantage of applying FCM in this setting is the flexibility in trading-off between accuracy and inference rate using the membership.
-If we increase the accepted confidence level by setting an accepted membership threshold, we will infer less home/workplaces.
-We only label home and workplaces with membership higher-than-threshold as home/workplace.
-On the other hand, if we want to improve inference rate, we can reduce the accepted threshold to accommodate more inferred home and workplaces.
+The most significant advantage of applying FCM in this setting is the flexibility in trading-off between accuracy and inference rate using the membership as discussed above.
+If we increase the accepted membership threshold and hence infer fewer home/workplace, by only labeling home and workplace with membership higher-than-threshold as home/workplace.
+On the contrary, reducing the accepted threshold will improve the inference rate.